-3.Always compare your new statement with your inital statement
+3.Always compare your new statement with your initial statement

 If you slow things down and allow yourself to feel bad, you have all the time in the world to compare your statements.
-So you can decide, if your new thought/statement feels better than your inital statement.
+So you can decide if your new thought/statement feels better than your initial statement.
 If not... that's ok, just notice that it doesn't feel better and come up with another statement that feels slightly better.

 4.Always follow the feeling of relief